wlbr/cl-groupby/README.md

     (char (remove-if #'(lambda (x) (> (count x *str*) 1)) *str*) 0)

 For simplicity let's ignore the point that it will throw an error when there is no uniqe char in str.
-_Unfortunately the performance of the function is quite bad, quadratic runtime._
+_Unfortunately the performance of the function is quite bad, it has quadratic runtime._

 A quicker solution would look like the following lines.
 While this _is_ fast, it is not as intuitive as the first solution.